onnorokomweb/Rupantor_py/readme.md

 Rupantor

-A Python Utility Library for Converting English Formatted Text into Bangla.
+A Python Utility for Converting English Formatted Text into Bangla.

 ### Currently Covered